nareshgoud274/MAXIND/README.md

 You may find it helpful to read https://en.wikipedia.org/wiki/Independent_set_(graph_theory) to know more about Independent set of a graph.
 Problem output : Size of the maximum independent set.

-So the only things that need to be changed are
+Only things that need to be changed are

 1) n = #
 2) elist = [] # in the code for your choice of graph.

 Notice the Max independent set is NP-Complete problem.
 So it is hard problem in the sense we do not know any efficient algorithm to compute the max independent set for a general graph.